Bioconductor/BBS/Doc/Prepare-Windows-Server-2012-HOWTO.md

   Bioconductor package destiny.
 - matplotlib and phate are needed by CRAN package phateR which is itself used by Bioconductor package phemd.
+- virtualenv is used by the single package builder.
+Despite python3 shipping with venv, venv is not sufficient.
+The SPB must use virtualenv.

 ### Create personal administrator accounts